Skip to content

 I tried a few razors that leaned more toward being cheap, including the WEISHI Nostalgic, and none met my expectations, apart from the King C Gillette Safety Razor.

-When getting started in wet shaving with safety razors, it does make sense not to overspend and end up wasting money on a razor that’s just not suitable, and/or you prefer to return to multiblade razors or electrics.
-However, you would be better off with something like the suggestions I have made to give it a good go, rather than an extremely cheap option.
+When getting started with wet shaving using safety razors, it makes sense not to overspend and end up wasting money on a razor that’s not suitable, or one you prefer to return to, such as multiblade razors or electrics.
+However, you would be better off with something like the suggestions I have made, rather than an extremely cheap option.

 Brief Description & Features –